 1. Magicard 600

 The Magicard 600 is one of the newest direct-to-card printers on the market and offers a great combination of high-resolution printing and impressive printing speeds.
-Being a Magicard means it offers extra security offering: they all come with HoloKote as standard.
+Being a Magicard means it offers extra security: they all come with HoloKote as standard.
 This prints a transparent image into the overcoat panel, resulting in a secure watermark that can only be seen under special UV lights.
 If you require further security, you can add the optional HoloPatch – a highly-visible gold foil square.

 2. IDP Smart 51 Secure GDPR